Lexus IS saloon - Engines, drive & performance (2013-2020)

 The Lexus IS is a satisfying car to drive, offering lots of grip, strong braking and a decent amount of power.
 It’s not as sharp or agile as a BMW 3 Series, but it's by no means a poor choice if you like to savour the odd A-road.

 True, it's only available with a frustrating CVT automatic gearbox, and the steering – while accurate and pleasingly weighted – lacks a little feel – but Lexus’ handling tweaks for the facelifted IS are successful, and it’s more enjoyable to drive than the outgoing model.

-In an effort to make the IS sportier, Lexus has fitted a dial to control how much engine noise comes into the car’s cabin, but a lot of it is synthesised, so it doesn't sound very good.
+In an effort to make the IS sportier, Lexus has fitted a dial to control how much engine noise comes into the car’s cabin, but a lot of it is synthesised, so it doesn't sound very convincing or exciting.
 Turn this function off and the IS is a typically quiet and sensible Lexus at heart.

 Lexus IS hybrid engine